-1. The purpose of the NPFC Compliance Monitoring Scheme (CMS) is to ensure that Members and Cooperating Non-Contracting Parties (CNCPs) implement and comply with obligations under the Convention and conservation and management measures (CMMs) adopted by the Commission.
-The purpose of the CMS is also to assess Members' and CNCPs' actions in relation to alleged violations by their flagged vessels or nationals, not to assess compliance by individual vessels or persons.

-- 2. The CMS is designed to: - (a) Identify non-compliance by Members and CNCPs with their obligations under the Convention and CMMs; - (b) Identify areas in which technical assistance or capacity building may be needed to assist Members or CNCPs to attain compliance; - (c) Identify trends in compliance, including aspects of CMMs which may require amendment for effective implementation; - (d) Determine responses to non-compliance by Members or CNCPs; and, - (e) Monitor and verify corrective actions taken by a Member or CNCP to resolve outstanding instances of non-compliance.
+- 1. The purpose of the NPFC Compliance Monitoring Scheme (CMS) is to ensure that all Members and Cooperating Non-Contracting Parties (CNCPs) implement and comply with obligations under the Convention and conservation and management measures (CMMs) adopted by the Commission.
+The purpose of the CMS is also to assess Members' and CNCPs' actions in response to alleged violations by their flagged vessels or nationals, not to assess compliance by individual vessels or persons. - 2.
+The CMS is designed to improve Members' and CNCPs' implementation of and compliance with their obligations under the Convention and CMMs by: - (a) Establishing procedures for reviewing compliance with obligations deriving from the Convention and CMMs; - (b) Assessing compliance and identifying any trends in non-compliance; - (c) Identifying areas in which technical assistance or capacity building may be needed to assist Members or CNCPs to attain compliance; - (d) Identifying obligations which may require amendment for effective implementation and assessment of compliance; - (e) Providing responses to non-compliance; and, - (f) Monitoring and verifying corrective actions taken by a Member or CNCP to resolve outstanding instances of non-compliance.